spaarmann/tree-sitter-kdl/README.md

 And lastly, the grammar currently matches some *invalid* files too.
 For example, KDL does not allow whitespace immediately following the `=` in a property, but this grammar will currently accept it.
+Keywords like `true` and `null` are accepted as node names even though they should not be.

 ## Syntax highlighting